 Capital preservation: Funds

 Our largest commitment in this category was $7.5 million to Global Partnerships, a self-described “impact-first investor” focused on funding interventions that benefit the rural poor.
 This commitment was spread across the firm’s Fund 5.0 and 6.0 and included both the renewal of an existing note, as well as new lending commitments.
-We are nearing the completion of an additional, $3 million commitment to Global Partnership’s newest “Impact-Led Development Fund” that has helped to catalyze a $50 million allocation by the Overseas Private Investment Corp. to this vehicle.
+We are nearing the completion of an additional, $3 million commitment to Global Partnership’s newest “Impact-First Development Fund” that has helped to catalyze a $50 million allocation by the Overseas Private Investment Corp. to this vehicle.

 Additional fund commitments included $3 million to Water Equity’s Water Credit Investment Fund 3, a vehicle that supports microfinance lending specifically for water and sanitation-related purchases and a $3 million to Lendable’s newest MOP 2 vehicle that finances alternative lenders in frontier markets.